If you love hummus you will love this recipe coriander pesto. It is so easy to make in a food processor, at a fraction of the cost of ready made.

 - For the pesto blitz all ingredients together.

-- To make the hummus add all the ingredients (except the 50ml of water or oil), and process.
+- To make the hummus add all the ingredients and process.

-- Add water or oil until the consistency is soft but not sloppy.
+- Add water or aquafab from the chickpea tin until the mixture is soft but not sloppy.

 - Put the hummus in a serving bowl and drizzle through the pesto.

 Disclaimer: The nutritional information provided is approximate and is calculated using online tools.
 Information can vary depending on various factors, but we have endeavoured to be as accurate as possible.

 Please refer to the post for detailed recipe instructions.

 Be the first to receive new recipes in your inbox and get my free E-Book of 25 French Recipes!
 Subscribe here